You Should Be Dancing: Weekly charts

+Year-end charts

 Other cover versions

 The Bee Gees remixed the song in 1993 for their album Size Isn't Everything, under the title "Decadance".

+Jessie J, Tinie Tempah and Taio Cruz performing "You Should Be Dancing" in 2012 Summer Olympics closing ceremony.
+It was heard at the end of the 2010 animated film Despicable Me.

 American rock band Foo Fighters, under the alter ego "Dee Gees", covered the song on BBC Radio 2's Sofa Session.
 The song can be found on their album Hail Satin.

-For its third season American TV series Glee covered this song as part of its tribute episode to Saturday Night Fever, aptly titled "Saturday Night Glee-ver."
+For its third season American TV series Glee covered this song as part of its tribute episode to Saturday Night Fever, titled "Saturday Night Glee-ver".
 Darren Criss, Heather Morris, and Harry Shum Jr. provided lead vocals as their characters Blaine Anderson, Brittany Pierce, and Mike Chang.